h5bp/html5-boilerplate/docs/faq.md

 # Frequently asked questions

-- [Do I need to upgrade my site each time a new version of HTML5 Boilerplate is released?](#do-i-need-to-upgrade-my-site-each-time-a-new-version-of-html5-boilerplate-is-released)
-- [Where can I get help with support questions?](#where-can-i-get-help-with-support-questions)

 ## Do I need to upgrade my site each time a new version of HTML5 Boilerplate is released?

 No, just as you don't normally replace the foundation of a house once it was